Designer: Robert Launitz, sc.

 Saved in Time: 2005

-Do-Hum-Me was the eighteen-year-old daughter of Nan-Nouce-Rush-Ee-Tol, a chief of the Sac Indians who came east from their lands in Kansas to participate in treaty negotiations with the government.
-The occasion resulted in her meeting and marrying Cow-Hick-Kee, a young Iowa Indian warrior, who was also representing his tribe at the sessions.
+Do-Hum-Me was the eighteen-year-old daughter of Nan-Nouce-Push-Ee-Toe, a chief of the Sac and Fox Nation* who traveled east in 1843 from their native lands in Iowa to participate in treaty negotiations with the federal government.
+The occasion resulted in her meeting and marrying Cow-Hick-Kee, a young warrior, who also participated in the sessions.

 The burial plot was once surrounded by a simply decorated wrought-iron fence which was removed years ago.